 This section reviews the potential "public purse" implications for Northern Ireland emerging from the Bill, as stated in the Explanatory and Financial Memorandum.
-To provide context to that review, the section begins by providing some contextual information on the United Kingdom and Northern Ireland's budgetary position.
+To

-&lt;sup>12 The NDA's report highlighted issues with the numbers of interpreters available to provide communication services for deaf ISL users in Ireland.
+&lt;sup>13 The NDA's report highlighted issues with the numbers of interpreters available to provide communication services for deaf ISL users in Ireland.
 In 2023, Ireland had 83 accredited interpreters for a community of over 5000 deaf ISL users.
 Also, public survey responses suggested that the wording in the ISL Act, where "public bodies 'shall do all that is reasonable' to provide interpreters" - facilitates public bodies to avoid providing ISL interpretation based on costs.